kvesteri/sqlalchemy-continuum/docs/index.rst

 The 'validity' strategy saves two columns in each history table, namely 'transaction_id' and 'end_transaction_id'.
 The names of these columns can be configured with configuration options `transaction_column_name` and `end_transaction_column_name`.

 As with 'subquery' strategy for each inserted, updated and deleted entity Continuum creates new version in the history table.
 However it also updates the end_transaction_id of the previous version to point at the current version.
+This creates a little be of overhead during data manipulation.

+With 'validity' strategy version traversal is very fast.
+The logic for accessing the previous version is as follows:

+*Find the version record where the primary keys match and end_transaction_id is the same as the transaction_id of the given version record*

+Accessing the next version is also very fast:

+*Find the version record where the primary keys match and transaction_id is the same as the end_transaction_id of the given version record*

 Pros:
     * Version traversal is much faster since no correlated subqueries are needed